make-software/how-to-casperlabs/src/testnet-rewards.md

     * `n` is subject to a future vote of the DEVxDAO
     * the ranking each week is calculated as explained below
     * all participants tied for the last reward-eligible position will be awarded
-* Rewards are accrued and paid at a later date, subject to Casper token lock-up periods and DEVxDAO governance and grant specifics
+* Rewards are accrued and paid at a later date, subject to Casper token lock-up periods and Casper Association's workflow and grant specifics
-* The total reward amount available to the program is subject to a DEVxDAO vote, per its governance rules
+* The total reward amount available to the program is subject to a change as needed with a prior announcement
 * Reward participation is contingent upon completing a KYC/AML process, details for which will be announced at a later date.
 * One KYC'd person can only be tied to one node, for reward purposes.